Stochast1c/solarhud/README.md

 ##How to Switch Themes

 This is the dark theme branch of the hud.
 To use the light theme change the branch to Light.
-If you have changed a branch on github before, in the top left there is a dropdown box to change the branch.
+If you have not changed a branch on github before, in the top left there is a dropdown box to change the branch.

+See the master branch Theme Switch Section if you wish to change your theme without completely replacing the hud.

 ##Requests, Bugs, Errors, etc.